wsfreund/RootCoreMacro/readme.md

 ### To do and known bugs:

-- Add option to clean environment by unsetting every change in the shell environment;
+- Add option to clean environment by unsetting every change made by the plug-in in the shell environment;
 - Without CVMFS: if the user account is different from the CERN account, it will fail to download the svn package;
 - Make it python managed.